Some Answers and Resources from a Fellow Parent:

 Again, in some cases for better and in some cases for worse.

-Now, that I have started a family and my kid is getting ready to start martial arts training, I know it's a lot harder than knowing this is "good parenting" and this is "bad parenting".
-Parenting is hard and we're often not faced with binary or black and white choices.
+Now that I have started a family, and my kids are in martial arts training, I know it's a lot harder than knowing this is "good parenting" and this is "bad parenting."
+Parenting is hard and we're not always faced with binary or black and white choices.

 Over the years, I've noticed some trends, let's call them mistakes, that keep persisting.
-Although a relatively new I've been working with kids and their parents for over two decades.
+Here's what we've observed after working with kids and their parents for almost three decades.
+And, I've consulted with parenting experts to put together this report.

 Mistake #1 - Parents give their kids too many choices